 Habit And Habitat

 Silverfish bugs usually prefer humid and warm places that are dark, like basements, kitchen cupboards, bathroom corners, and unused attics.
-They are quite resistant to high temperatures and extreme climates and thrive well even under unfavourable conditions.
+They are resistant to high temperatures and extreme climates and thrive well even under unfavourable conditions.

 They are also attracted to moist and damp spaces like clothes or paper.
 Sugary or carbohydrate-rich food can easily attract silverfish bugs to your house.
 So, leaving your dinner plates unwashed in the kitchen sink might not be such a good idea.